 The Safe Drinking Water Foundation Offers Teachers Seven Different Environmental Education Programs

 The Safe Drinking Water Foundation offers teachers seven different exciting, hands-on, cooperative learning activities for their students.
 Teachers can order or register for programs that they wish to use in their classrooms.
 If teachers wish to request sponsored Operation Water Drop, Operation Water Pollution and/or Operation Water Biology kits they can complete the form located at http://www.safewater.org/education/requestform.html to be added to the waiting list for sponsored kits.

 Operation Water Drop (OWD)

-Operation Water Drop (OWD) is SDWF’s longest standing education program, over 450 OWD kits were distributed to schools last year and the kits are rated very highly by educators everywhere!
+Operation Water Drop (OWD) is SDWF’s longest standing education program and the kits are rated very highly by educators everywhere!
 Elementary teachers demonstrate to students how to test their community drinking water for eight different parameters included in the Guidelines for Canadian Drinking Water Quality.
 High school students conduct hands-on tests for 13 different parameters and compare their results to other urban and rural treated drinking water supplies as well as to a raw source water sample.
 Operation Water Drop kits are sent out on specific dates during the school year and are available in both English and French.
 Elementary Operation Water Drop kits are for students in grades four to eight and High School Operation Water Drop kits are for students in grades nine to twelve.